Taxation of Sugary Drinks

 A sugary drink tax in Newfoundland and Labrador

-The Government of Newfoundland and Labrador has introduced a tax on sugar sweetened beverages with the goal of encouraging residents to make healthier beverage choices.
-This initiative aligns with recommendations from the World Health Organization, the Canadian Healthy Eating Strategy, Canada’s Food Guide and the position statement from the Canadian Paediatric Society which is supported by the Dietitians of Canada, the Childhood Healthy Living Foundation (formerly the Childhood Obesity Foundation), Diabetes Canada, and the Heart and Stroke Foundation of Canada
+In 2022 the Government of Newfoundland and Labrador introduced a tax on sugary drinks with the goal of encouraging residents to make healthier beverage choices.
+This initiative aligned with recommendations from the World Health Organization, the Canadian Healthy Eating Strategy, Canada’s Food Guide and the position statement from the Canadian Paediatric Society which was supported by the Dietitians of Canada, the Childhood Healthy Living Foundation (formerly the Childhood Obesity Foundation), Diabetes Canada, and the Heart and Stroke Foundation of Canada.

 The WHO Recommendation